Belfrics Group launches first batch of Dapps on Belrium Blockchain

 "If students can avail a digitally signed and secure graduation certificate that they can carry for life, and have the same verified and authenticated directly by the university, for just under $10, it tackles all the problems we face today with fake documents, high BGC cost, longer verification time, and credibility when it comes to academic or professional credentials," says Praveenkumar Vijayakumar, Founder and CEO for Belfrics Group.

-Belfrics has also stated that a rigorous pilot operation is under progress with a prestigious technology institute from India for CrediBel.
+Belfrics has also stated that a rigorous pilot operation is in progress with a prestigious technology institute from India for CrediBel.

 These Dapps are a huge enabler in today's scenario.
 The financials, resources, and time required to build anything on the blockchain technology seem very unrealistic and don't seem feasible for many businesses that may need these services.
 By offering these products in a SAAS model, Belfrics has bridged a huge gap in the market.